BelkaLab/GaugeView/README.md

 # GaugeView

 ## Introduction
-GaugeView is a view that you can use to build a Gauge.
-It has built-in easy customization such as color, size, text and many more properties.
-Do you need to display data in a simpler way?
-Or a fancy donut?
-This is the library you were searching for.
-Finally there's something for fancy donuts.
+GaugeView is a small library to create and display Gauge graphs.
+It is fully customizable: you can set the color, size, text and many other properties of the graph.
+Do you need to display data in a simple way?
+Or you just wanto to add a fancy donut to your app?
+This is the library you were looking for!

 ## Requirements
 * iOS 8+